ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 Inotersen, another antisense oligonucleotide, is administered as weekly subcutaneous injections.
 While effective at reducing transthyretin levels, this medication requires more frequent monitoring due to potential side effects affecting platelets and kidney function.

-The choice between different treatments depends on several factors, including the form of ATTR amyloidosis (wild-type versus hereditary), the extent of organ involvement, patient preferences regarding administration method, and individual risk factors for side effects.
-For patients with wild-type ATTR cardiac amyloidosis, tafamidis remains the primary treatment option.
-For those with hereditary forms, particularly when polyneuropathy is present, RNA therapies may be preferred.
+In my practice, the choice between different treatments depends on several factors, including the form of ATTR amyloidosis (wild-type versus hereditary), the extent of organ involvement, patient preferences regarding administration method, and individual risk factors for side effects.
+For patients with wild-type ATTR cardiac amyloidosis, tafamidis remains my primary treatment option.
+For those with hereditary forms, particularly when polyneuropathy is present, RNA therapies may be my preferred choice.

 Other investigational treatments continue to be studied.
 Diflunisal, a nonsteroidal anti-inflammatory drug that also has transthyretin-stabilizing properties, has shown some promise in clinical studies but is not specifically approved for ATTR amyloidosis.
 The combination of doxycycline and tauroursodeoxycholic acid (TUDCA) has been studied as a potential amyloid-disrupting therapy, though evidence for its effectiveness remains limited.

 Green tea extract (EGCG) has attracted attention due to laboratory studies suggesting it might help dissolve amyloid deposits, but clinical evidence for meaningful benefits remains lacking.
-Patients should discuss any complementary treatments with their healthcare providers before starting them.
+I always encourage my patients to discuss any complementary treatments with me before starting them.

-Diuretics represent the mainstay of symptom management for patients with fluid retention.
+Diuretics represent the mainstay of symptom management for my patients with fluid retention.
 Loop diuretics such as furosemide help remove excess fluid that accumulates due to the heart's reduced pumping effectiveness.
-However, patients with cardiac amyloidosis can be particularly sensitive to volume depletion, as their stiff hearts require adequate filling to maintain cardiac output.
-The goal is to achieve a careful balance between relieving symptoms of fluid overload and avoiding excessive diuresis that could reduce cardiac output and cause hypotension.
+However, I've learned that patients with cardiac amyloidosis can be particularly sensitive to volume depletion, as their stiff hearts require adequate filling to maintain cardiac output.
+My goal is to achieve a careful balance between relieving symptoms of fluid overload and avoiding excessive diuresis that could reduce cardiac output and cause hypotension.

-Traditional heart failure medications such as ACE inhibitors, ARBs, and beta-blockers must be used cautiously in patients with cardiac amyloidosis.
+Traditional heart failure medications such as ACE inhibitors, ARBs, and beta-blockers must be used cautiously in my patients with cardiac amyloidosis.
 These medications can cause significant drops in blood pressure due to the restrictive physiology of the disease.
-Many patients cannot tolerate standard doses of these medications, and some cannot tolerate them at all.
-When these medications are used, they must be started at very low doses and increased gradually while monitoring for hypotension and worsening symptoms.
+Many of my patients cannot tolerate standard doses of these medications, and some cannot tolerate them at all.
+When I use these medications, I start at very low doses and increase gradually while monitoring for hypotension and worsening symptoms.

-Calcium channel blockers should generally be avoided in patients with cardiac amyloidosis, as these drugs can bind to amyloid deposits and potentially worsen heart function.
+I generally avoid calcium channel blockers in my patients with cardiac amyloidosis, as these drugs can bind to amyloid deposits and potentially worsen heart function.
 This represents an important distinction from other forms of heart failure, where certain calcium channel blockers might be beneficial.

-Digoxin, a medication sometimes used in heart failure, also requires special consideration in cardiac amyloidosis.
+Digoxin, a medication sometimes used in heart failure, also requires special consideration in my cardiac amyloidosis patients.
 The drug can bind to amyloid fibrils, potentially leading to toxicity at lower doses than typically expected.
-If digoxin is used, patients require careful monitoring and may need dose adjustments.
+If I use digoxin, patients require careful monitoring and may need dose adjustments.

-Atrial fibrillation management presents particular challenges in patients with cardiac amyloidosis.
+Atrial fibrillation management presents particular challenges in my patients with cardiac amyloidosis.
 The combination of atrial fibrillation and restrictive heart disease significantly increases stroke risk, making anticoagulation important for most patients.
 However, patients with amyloidosis may have increased bleeding risk due to vascular involvement by amyloid deposits.
-The decision regarding anticoagulation requires careful weighing of stroke risk versus bleeding risk for each individual patient.
+I carefully weigh stroke risk versus bleeding risk for each individual patient when making anticoagulation decisions.

 Rate control in atrial fibrillation can be challenging because many standard medications (beta-blockers, calcium channel blockers) may not be well-tolerated.
 Sometimes, pacemaker implantation becomes necessary to allow for adequate rate control medications or to treat conduction system disease that commonly accompanies cardiac amyloidosis.